-Serbia mining: Erin Ventures commences next work phase at its Serbian boron property21.
-March 2018. / Mining
+Serbia mining: Erin Ventures commences next work phase at its Serbian boron property, Mining

 Erin Ventures announced that preparations are underway for the commencement of the 2018 work program on its 100% owned Piskanja boron project in Serbia.
 The completion of this work program will continue to advance the fundamentals of the Piskanja project towards feasibility, as well as ensure that Erin is compliant with its obligations required to keep its exploration license in good standing and extend it into 2020.

 Piskanja is Erin’s wholly-owned high-grade boron deposit with an indicated mineral resource of 7.8 million tonnes (averaging 31 per cent B2O3), and an inferred resource of 3.4 million tonnes (averaging 28.6 per cent B2O3), calculated in accordance with the Canadian Institute of Mining Definition Standards on Mineral Resources and Reserves (CIM Standards) as disclosed in Erin’s filed report titled, “Mineral Resource Estimate Update On The Piskanja Borate Project, Serbia, October 2016”.